 2. Limber up

 It is most definitely too easy to cut the commute down to the number of steps from the bed to the desk.
 And that is, of course, the very worst thing that you can do.
-Sitting at a desk is a physical strain; before any exertion, you need to limber up.
+Sitting at a desk is a physical strain; before any exertion, you need to limber up and do some lower back exercises.
 At worst you can even do that in your pajamas.
 Do some stretches, maybe a yoga routine.

 But better still, get up and dressed and out of the house.
 Go for a walk, go for a circular commute.
 Walk in nature if you can, then you get the double benefit of physical exercise and the increased sense of wellbeing and calm that organic surroundings provide.
 Reducing stress relaxes your muscles as well.

 Do some stretches after the walk and you’re ready for the day.
 And don’t forget to limber down again at the end of the day – with your homebound commute!
 Limbering up and down is my no.1 tip.
 It’s the only thing that I had stopped doing.